-The Grease for Windows software is no longer being sold, developed or supported.
+The Grease for Windows software is no longer being sold, developed or supported, but was slightly tidied up in early 2018.
 You may download it at no cost.
-The only available documentation is that contained in the ample Help menu.
+The only available documentation is that contained in the ample Help information.

 - Free download: Grease for Windows in Zip file.
 Installation consists simply of unzipping the contents of Grease.zip into a Windows folder of your choice (e.g. C:\Program Files\Grease) and running and/or creating a Windows short cut to Grease.exe.